 Wendy and her friends avoid the heartless world of random hookups and friends-with-benefits by spending all their time together.
 When she meets Sean, Wendy is torn between her genuine affection and desire for him and her commitment to her friends, especially her best friend Billie: and Billie isn't interested in losing her friends.

-Courtesy of One Records Ltd. and Sony Bmg Music Entertainment (Uk) By Arrangement With Sony Bmg Music Entertainment See more »
+Courtesy of Because Music and by Arrangement With Zync Music Inc. See more »

 Was this review helpful to you?